eleggat/lab-meeting/README.md

 5. If you want a website version of your CV, you can edit that under `_pages > cv.md`.
 This is also written in markdown.
 	1. Alternatively, you can embed a PDF of your CV using HTML.
 You'll need to upload the PDF to the `files` folder first.

 That's pretty much it for basics.
 There are lots of pages you can consider.
 You might want everything on the first page with nothing else, or you might want a separate page for your CV and/or publications and/or a blog.
-And don't forget, you can always put a link to your own website in your profile on the lab website :eyes:.
+And don't forget, you can always put a link to your own website in your profile on the lab website :eyes: